CodePadawan27/OlioLotto/README.md

 # OlioLotto
-This is a object-based lottomachine.
+This is a object-based lottomachine made with Java.